Documentation Revision Date: 2021-04-29

 where HSRTM represents the original SRTM DEM and SRTMHba the new basal area weighted canopy height dataset.

-In situ forest height
+In situ forest measurement locations

 The selected field sites (331 plots in total) included a wide variety of forest structure and mangrove ecotypes (for example, scrub, fringe, riverine and basin) with measured in situ tree heights ranging from 1 to 65 m.
 The mangrove field sites (Figure 2a) were distributed along a latitudinal range from 26º S (Maputo Reserve, Mozambique) to 25º N (Everglades, USA), encompassing the equatorial region.
-In situ data were collected within a 15-year period after the SRTM data were obtained.
+In situ data were collected within a 15-year period after the SRTM data were obtained (2000).

 Field data were used to estimate forest structure attributes (that is, Hba, Hmax and AGB).
 Most of the data were collected in field plots throughout the Americas and Africa, using fixed or variable plot sizes.
 Within variable plots, trees were selected using a fixed-angle gauge.
 For each selected tree, the species was identified and the diameter at breast height (DBH) and height were measured using a laser rangefinder or clinometer.
-Tree density (that is, the no. of stems) was estimated for each plot and expressed per unit area (in ha).

 For all sites, field basal area weighted height Hba was calculated as